 Today the castle comprises a very large tower house, only open to the public occasionally, and the ruins of a number of the courtyard buildings that supported the operation of the castle during the residence of the Murrays.
 It is possible to walk in a circuit through the fields below the top of the hill, and appreciate the castle and its location from all angles.
 Visitors calling when the tower house is not open can freely explore the ruins of the courtyard.

 As is usual with tower houses of this type, the ground floor holds the castle services such as the kitchen, and it also has a pit prison within the thickness of the wall.
 The rest of the accommodation is built in an interesting stepped plan that has the larger rooms in the main block interleaved with the smaller rooms in the wing, and the main staircase between them.
 At a later date the accommodation on the first floor was extended out over the gatehouse, giving more space for the main living area.

 At roof level there is a walkway around the main block, with a higher lookout tower at the head of the main staircase.
 From here there are extensive views over the surrounding countryside, and again you can wonder at the remoteness and beauty of the location.

 Balvaird Castle isn't overrun by visitors, even on a busy day.
-Catch it on a summer weekend and you can appreciate the tower house to the full, as well as the rest of the castle and its surroundings.
-But catch it at other times and, although you can only tour the exterior, you have every chance of having this remote and beautiful castle all to yourself.
+Catch it when it's open and you can appreciate the tower house to the full, as well as the rest of the castle and its surroundings.
+But at other times, although you can only tour the exterior, you have every chance of having this remote and beautiful castle all to yourself.
 And that really is something to be treasured.